 The USA's unrestricted grants give artists around the United States an opportunity to focus fully on their crafts.
 The fellowships are awarded yearly in nine creative disciplines through an extensive peer nomination review.
 Artists cannot apply to be fellows, but must create a professional track for themselves over time.
 The only other grant that offers this kind of monetary support is the MacArthur 'Genius' Fellowship.

 USA was founded in 2005 by the Ford, Rockefeller, Rasmuson, and Prudential Foundations to develop the fellowship program.
-Since the organisation’s founding, the program has supported about 450 artists with over $21 million.
-This year, the organisation announced a $20 million operations endowment from Ford Foundation, million-dollar-grants from The Rockefeller Foundation, The Doris Duke Charitable Foundation, and the John S. and James L. Knight Foundation to further the organisation’s commitment to individual artist practices.
+Since the organization’s founding, the program has supported about 450 artists with over $21 million.
+This year, the organization announced a $20 million operations endowment from Ford Foundation, million-dollar-grants from The Rockefeller Foundation, The Doris Duke Charitable Foundation, and the John S. and James L. Knight Foundation to further the organization’s commitment to individual artist practices.

 In my three days meeting with artists from across the country, I was exposed to a variety of artist practices I rarely come access, from Shan Goshorn, an Eastern Band Cherokee basket weaver who spins traditional baskets into contemporary political messages, to Peter Nicks, a documentary filmmaker focused on the Oakland police department.
 I learned a great deal about how artists are finding nontraditional methods to get their art seen.
 Many of the artists I had the pleasure of speaking to, like poet Adrian Matejka, or dancer Jonah Bokaer (who has worked in collaboration with Daniel Arsham and Snarkitecture), expressed how humbled they were to be given an opportunity to focus on new bodies of work and find new support systems to disseminate them without the impending weight of the creative industry.